kennneth1/hugging-llm-flask-app/README.md

 ## Features

 - Serves as a starting point to further explore the development of chatbot APIs using Flask, Python, and language models
-- Simple interface for interacting with 1 of 2 LLMs (GPT2 or Dialo)
+- Simple interface for one-off interacting against 1 of 2 LLMs (GPT2 or Dialo)
-- Engage in one-off Q and A's with the chatbot using the API

 ## Technologies Used